-Guidelines for specific vaccines for teens have been established by the American Academy of Pediatrics (AAP) and other medical organizations.
+The following guidelines for specific vaccines for teens have been established by the American Academy of Pediatrics and other medical organizations.

 Chickenpox: The chickenpox vaccine (also called varicella) should be given to teens that have never had chickenpox and have never received this immunization.
 If a teenager is 13 years or older, 2 doses given a month apart will be needed.

 pneumococcal conjugate vaccine should be given to teenagers who have a condition that makes them more likely to get pneumococcal disease and the problems associated with it.